Russell Athletic: International operations

 Over the last decade Russell Athletic expanded under licence of Russell Brands to a number of markets around the world focusing on their signature authentic American sportswear and the story behind the invention of the sweatshirt.
 The largest market outside the USA is based on Europe, with "Russell Europe" division operating in the continent through a licensee agreement between Future Brands Ltd. (a subsidiary of the Batra Group) and Brand Machine Group.
-Following their success in Europe, Russell Athletic also operates in Australia, Japan and South Africa.
+Following their success in Europe, Russell Athletic also operates in other regions of the world including Australia, Japan and South Africa.

 Russell Athletic has had a team of brand ambassadors representing the brand in their local markets, ranging from Olympic swimmers Stephanie Rice and Ellie Faulkner to number of professional rugby union and rugby league players in England and South Africa such as Sailosi Tagicakibau, Cheslin Kolbe, Shaun Lunt, Ryan Atkins, and Stevie Ward and professional health ambassadors and Yoga ambassadors such as Samantha Laura Kaye.
 In early 2015 Russell Athletic Europe visited one of their factories and filmed the process of the making of a T-shirt.